top of page

 Chicago is a massive city that is sprawled out over 234.53 square miles.
 I don’t know that anyone will want to go to the suburbs so I will stick with the downtown area.
 Where to stay in Chicago?
 I like to be close to the subway, or as we call it, the “L” to get around the city at ease.
 I think you have to balance budget and proximity to activities to decide your best place to stay.

 River North.
-A lot of nice hotels.
-There are amazing restaurants in River North.
+A lot of nice hotels with amazing restaurants nearby.
 Bavette’s and Frontera Grill are standouts.

 Loop.
 This is the area I tend to stay as it places you in a central location to get to everything.
 Chicago’s Riverwalk and the theater district are in The Loop along with Millennium Park and other architectural standouts.